baek0203/script_extractor/README.md

 ## Who Is This For?

-- who wants to save video scripts as interview or lecture notes
+- To save video scripts as interview or lecture notes
-- who need to find specific parts of video content
+- To find specific parts of video content
-- who want to organize video content as text
+- To organize video content as text
-- who want to communicate with AI using transcripts
+- To communicate with AI using transcripts

 ## Main Features